 Pyramid Speed Cube

-My 12 and 13 year were obsessed with this pyramid speed cube for a long while.
+My 12 and 13 year-olds were obsessed with this pyramid speed cube for a long while.
 It’s a little easier than a traditional rubiks cube but still challenging enough to keep them thinking.
 Kids feel pretty smart when they finally figure it out.

 Do you remember playing with paper dolls as a kid?
 Well, someone finally came to their senses and created magnetic dolls.
 Same concept without the frustration of punching all the outfits out of the page.
 My daughter sits for a long time dressing them and pretending.
 You can choose from a variety of dolls but here are a couple of my recommendations.